PTSD In Women: Identifying The Signs & Symptoms

 - Feeling an overwhelming sense of shame or guilt

 - Being easily startled or frightened

 - Physical health concerns, such as altered sleep patterns, weight loss/gain, or muscle and joint pain

 Is There A Relationship Between PTSD And Eating Disorders?

-- Experienced severe or life-threatening trauma
+- Repeated experiences of severe or life-threatening trauma

-- History of sexual assault
+- A history of sexual assault

-- Lacks a good social support system
+- Lack of a social support system

 Treatment Options For PTSD